Asavarkhul/mvvmApp/README.md

 #### ViewController:

 The last layer and not the less important 🙇‍♂️.
 But as it is mentioned in it's name, a `ViewController` only exists for **control**.
 So, if you want to test it, you'll only provide UI test, since the logic is extracted in the corresponding `ViewModel`.
+I recomand to add a custom snapshot to test it correctly.

 #### Tests

-This layer contains the differents tests classes for the entire project.
-The project contains a `.travis.yml` file, which allow us to run test on `master` branch, each time a new commit is added.
+This target contains the differents tests on `ViewModels` and custom classes.
+The project is connected to `Travis CI` and contains a `.travis.yml` file, which allow us to run test on `master` branch, each time a new commit is added.

--> You can find the output [there](https://travis-ci.org/Asavarkhul/mvvmApp).
+You can find the output [there](https://travis-ci.org/Asavarkhul/mvvmApp).